Hubs-Foundation/hubs-docs/docs/dev-client-networking.md

 It manages a [mesh topology network](https://www.computerhope.com/jargon/m/mesh.htm) of Phoenix nodes.

-Hubs uses Retilulum server for real-time data transfer and also persistent data (like accounts, rooms, [Spoke](https://hubs.mozilla.com/spoke/) projects, and more) management.
+Hubs uses Reticulum server for real-time data transfer and also persistent data (like accounts, rooms, [Spoke](https://hubs.mozilla.com/spoke/) projects, and more) management.
 Persistent data is stored in a [PostgreSQL](https://www.postgresql.org/) database.